Original Post Date: Jan 14, 2021

 This organization does not require acceptance from Revenue Canada, aka CRA, for tax purposes and does not have the ability to provide tax receipts to donors.
 There is no spending requirement, and there is, in general, no tax payable; however, each year, the organization must file a T2 tax return.

-These organizations are specifically established to assist the community with charitable activities such as the advancement of religion and relief of poverty, such as food banks, soup kitchens and low-cost housing, private foundations, the advancement of education, libraries, and animal shelters.
+These organizations are specifically established to assist the community with charitable purposes such as the advancement of religion, social welfare and relief of poverty, such as food banks, soup kitchens and low-cost housing, private foundations, the advancement of education, libraries, and animal shelters.
 A public charity utilizes publicly-collected funds to directly support and fulfill its objectives.

 As a first example, individuals may want to gather together to form a religious organization for the advancement of religion.
 In completing a charitable organization, the church is able to take in revenues from individuals and provide official donation receipts to those individuals who donate.
 Typically, the funds are used to maintain and improve a church property, support a soup kitchen or food banks to assist those within the less fortunate community.